Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 Rabies is nearly 100% preventable with proper care.
 Galilee Veterinary Hospital is committed to helping you keep your pets vaccinated and safe.

-To schedule an appointment, call us at 706-387-0006.
+To schedule an appointment or if you have further questions about Rabies or vaccination protocols, call us at 706-387-0006.